nick1udwig/crunch/README.md

 # Performance
 Testing on my personal ship on 210724 with pier size `3.4GB`.
 Run on an Intel i7-1065G7.
-The `|crunch` generator took less than one minute to export the entire history of all graphs without post content.
+The `+crunch` generator took less than one minute to export the entire history of all graphs without post content.
 With post content, took around one-and-a-half minutes.
 The resulting CSV was `31MB` without post content or `56MB` with post content.

+# Questions?
+Direct questions directly to `~hosted-fornet`, or to my group, `~wisdem-hosted-labweb/homunculus`.

 # Acknowledgements